Refugee crisis explained

 According to the UN over one million refugees and migrants risked their lives to cross the Mediterranean Sea into Europe during 2015.
 The majority are fleeing conflict in Syria, Afghanistan and elsewhere.

 More than 3,400 people died while making the dangerous sea crossing to Europe in 2015.
-The winter conditions did not stop the desperate plight of people seeking safety in Europe, and the UN reports that 268,289 refugees have reached Europe by sea since the start of 2016.
+But the desperate plight of people seeking safety in Europe continues, and the UN reports that almost 350,000 refugees have reached Europe by sea since the start of 2016.

 Why are people looking to rebuild their lives in Europe?